Let’s build your calendar

 • True 50/50 split with no parent getting more time

-• Both parents get weekday and weekend time
+• Both parents get weekday and weekend time every two weeks

 • Short gaps — children never go more than 3 days without seeing either parent